lcouper/DogHeartworm/PreprocessingData&Scripts/README.md

-Data and scripts contained in the respective folders were used for pre-processing of data, prior to the main analysis
+Data and scripts contained in their respective folders were used for pre-processing of data, prior to the main analysis